albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### What happens if a class implements two interfaces that have the same abstract method?

-A class can implement interfaces that have the same method signature, only if the methods have the same return type.
-A class cannot implement two, or more, interfaces that have the same method name and parameters, but have a different return type.
+A class can implement interfaces that have the same method signature, only if the methods have the same return type.  **A class cannot implement two, or more, interfaces that have the same method name and parameters, but have a different return type**.
 In general, a class cannot have two methods with the same name and parameters and different return types.

 Consider the following interfaces